2007 NASCAR Nextel Cup Series: Subway Fresh Fit 500

 The eighth race of the season, the Subway Fresh Fit 500, was held at Phoenix International Raceway on April 21.
 This was the third race to feature the Car of Tomorrow, as well as the season's first night race.
 Jeff Gordon captured his third pole of the season, tying him for fourth on the all-time poles list with Darrell Waltrip.
 Near the end of the race, he pulled away from Tony Stewart, winning the race and tying Dale Earnhardt's 76 wins.
 In the eyes of his son, Jeff Gordon pulled a class act and drove a "Polish Victory Lap" with the flag of his father's famous No. 3, but fans of "The Intimidator" threw cans and bottles of beer on the track (mainly Earnhardt Jr.'s sponsor Budweiser), and were criticized by the driver of the No. 8 car in the post-race news conference.
-Tony Stewart, who was leading when Jeff Gordon passed him following a caution was so irate about the outcome (even going as far to criticize that NASCAR "fixed" races much like professional wrestling on his satellite radio show later that week) blew off the mandatory appearance at the post-race media session, and was fined $10,000 (US) for doing so.
+Tony Stewart, who was leading when Jeff Gordon passed him following a caution was so irate about the outcome (even going as far to criticize that NASCAR "fixed" races much like professional wrestling on his satellite radio show later that week) blew off the mandatory appearance at the post-race media session, and was fined 10,000 for doing so.